 It is possible to export the graph into a PDF file.

-Please note that there is not decompilation engine for the AArch64 processor at the moment, and that the decompiler works best with the Intel processor than the ARM processor.
+Please note that there is not decompilation engine for the AArch64 processor presently, and that the decompiler works best with the Intel processor than the ARM processor.

-Hopper provide an hexadecimal editor.
+Hopper provide a hexadecimal editor.
 The editor is synchronized with the assembly language view, and automatically highlights bytes that are part of the current instruction.

 Double-click on a byte to modify it.
 You can use the Undo/Redo feature if you made a mistake.

 An embedded assembler can be invocated from Hopper from the Modify > Assemble Instruction… menu.

 You can also use the Modify > NOP Region menu to replace the currently selected instructions by NOP instructions.